 "We found evidence for a rather rapid recovery of the brain from alcohol induced volume loss within the initial 14 days of abstinence," said Ende.
 "Although brain shrinkage as well as a partial recovery with continued abstinence have been elaborately described in previous studies, no previous study has looked at the brain immediately at the onset of alcohol withdrawal and short term alcohol recovery.
 Our study corroborates previous findings of brain volume reduction for certain brain regions."

-While different areas of the brain recover at different rates, the initial findings show that much of the lost functionality in the brain returns quickly.
+The alcohol recovery timeline can be fairly short in certain areas.
+While different areas of the brain recover at different rates, the initial findings of the study show that much of the lost functionality in the brain returns quickly.

 "The function of the cerebellum is motor coordination and fine tuning of motor skills," Ende explained.
 "Even though we did not access the amelioration of motor deficits in our patients quantitatively, it is striking that there is an obvious improvement of motor skills soon after cessation of drinking, which is paralleled by our observation of a rapid volume recovery of the cerebellum.
 Higher cognitive functions like divided attention, which are processed in specific cortical areas, take a longer time to recover and this seems to be mirrored in the observed slower recovery of brain volumes of these areas."

-The new research shows that it takes at least two weeks for the brain to start returning to normal.
+The new research shows that it takes at least two weeks for the brain to start returning to normal, so this is the point at which the alcohol recovery timeline begins.
 Until the brain has recovered, it is less able so suppress the urge to drink.
 This is because the alcohol has impaired the brains cognitive ability.
 Ende and her colleagues now believe that any proper alcohol abuse treatment should last for a minimum of two weeks.